espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 .. highlight:: none

-You should now see similar output (this log is for ESP-WROVER-KIT):
+You should now see similar output (this log is for |run-openocd-device-name|):

 .. include:: {IDF_TARGET_TOOLCHAIN_NAME}.inc
    :start-after: run-openocd-output